Abhinavcode13/devops-daily/Day4.md

   1. Central Repository
   2. Remote Repository
   3. Local Repository
-- Central repository is maintained by apache organization
+- Central repository is maintained by apache organization.
-- Every company will maintain their own remote repository
+- Every company will maintain their own remote repository.
-- Local repository will be created in our system
+- Local repository will be created in our system.